noudess/docs-main/Perl-API.md

 * sub EVENT_POPUPRESPONSE # Used with quest::popup.
 * [EVENT_PROXIMITY_SAY](https://github.com/EQEmu/Server/wiki/Perl-API---Perl-Sub-Event-Examples#event_proximity_say) # Triggered if the client enters a mob's proximity and uses the appropriate text trigger supplied beneath this event. (set quest::enable_proximity_say() and param 7 in q:set_prox)
 * sub EVENT_RESPAWN # Triggered on respawn
-* sub EVENT_SAY # Triggered when a mob is targeted and the player types something.
+* [EVENT_SAY](https://github.com/EQEmu/Server/wiki/Perl-API---Perl-Sub-Event-Examples#event_say) # Triggered when a mob is targeted and the player types something.
 * sub EVENT_SCALE_CALC # Triggered when an item is equipped to scale the item.
 * sub EVENT_SIGNAL # Triggered by a call to quest::signal() or quest::signalwith().
 * sub EVENT_SLAY # Triggered whenever an NPC kills someone.